Investing High Net Worth individuals

 High Net Worth Individual (HNWI) is a term used in the financial services industry to designate persons whose investible assets (such as stocks and bonds) exceed a given amount.
 Typically, these individuals are defined as holding financial assets (excluding their primary residence) with a value greater than US$1 million.

-Year on year growth has seen High Net Worth Individuals (HNWIs) decreased their investment allocation into real estate and property investments and increased the amount of money that is held in overseas investment in the past ten years, according to a wealth report on the region’s ultra-rich.
+Year on year growth has seen previously domestic investing High Net Worth Individuals (HNWIs) decrease their investment allocation into real estate and property investments and increased the amount of money that is held in overseas investment in the past ten years, according to a wealth report on the region’s ultra-rich.

 Despite real estate remaining the largest asset class for High Net Worth Individuals (HNWIs), the trend towards moving funds into overseas investments or ‘offshore’ is on the rise, according to the 2018 Wealth Report released by AfrAsia Bank and New World Wealth last week